odpi/egeria/open-metadata-implementation/access-services/discovery-engine/README.md

 In Egeria, both the metadata server where the Discovery Engine OMAS runs and the discovery server are types of [OMAG Servers](../../../open-metadata-publication/website/omag-server/omag-server.md).
-Mode information on the operation of the discovery server can be found under the [Discovery Engine Services](../../governance-servers/discovery-engine-services).
+More information on the operation of the discovery server can be found under the [Discovery Engine Services](../../governance-servers/discovery-engine-services).
 These services belong to the specialist subsystem of the discovery server.